PBRjr/obsidian-eberron-notes/Campaign Notes/Factions/House Tarkanan.md

 ### Goals/Motivations

-- Gain respect, legitimacy, and influence in Sharn
+- Recruit aberrant dragonmark users
 - Challenge the power of established Dragonmarked Houses
 - Prove the strength of aberrant dragonmarks

 ### Resources/Capabilities

 - Network of establishments like the Dragon's Breath Tavern
-- Access to Mournland-tainted weapons via Marix d'Cannith
-- Members have varied dangerous dragonmark powers
+- Members have dangerous aberrant dragonmark powers

 ### Activities

-- Criminal enterprises - racketeering, smuggling
-- Underground war against the Boromar Clan for control of Sharn's underworld
+- Assassinations

 ### Allies & Enemies